Detailed course offerings (Time Schedule) are available for

 Culmination of the values-in-society minor.
 Synthesizes training in ethics with primary discipline.
 Includes a project of positive social engagement (service learning or research project with fieldwork).
 Limited to undergraduates completing the minor in values and society.
 Credit/no-credit only.

-VALUES 511 Ethics Matters: An Exploration of Some Moral Qualities (5) S. GOERING
+VALUES 511 Ethics Matters: An Exploration of Some Moral Qualities (5) Sara L. Goering

 Asks what we fundamentally require of ourselves and others if we are to live together in morally acceptable ways by discussing moral qualities as they appear in various arenas.
 Topics include: autonomy, respect, integrity, and trust.

-VALUES 512 Justice Matters: An Exploration of Justice as a Social Ideal (5) S. GARDINER
+VALUES 512 Justice Matters: An Exploration of Justice as a Social Ideal (5) Stephen M. Gardiner

 Asks what makes social policies and institutions morally acceptable, primarily through a discussion about justice and injustice.
 Topics include: relativism, the sources of competing conceptions of justice and equality, cost-benefit analysis, distributive justice, and beneficence.

 Collaborative research workshop.
 Capstone course for the values-in-society graduate certificate program.
 Prerequisite: VALUES 511 or VALUES 512.
 Offered: Sp.

 VALUES 591 Ethics Matters in Science: Research Questions as Moral Questions (3)